orbitdb/field-manual/01_Tutorial/00_Introduction.md

 These self-organizing clusters of musicians will always need better way to share common and necessary sheet music with each other.
 What better use case for a peer-to-peer application?

 Using OrbitDB as the backbone, you will build a JavaScript class that enables such an application.
 It will allow people to import and maintain a local collection of their own sheet music in the form of PDF files.
 More importantly, they will be able to _share_ this music by letting them interface with _peers_, and search across multiple distribute databases at once for music.
-For fun, and for users who are just looking for something to-sight read, you will give them a magic "button" that, given an instrument, will display piece of sheet music at random from their collection.
+For fun, and for users who are just looking for something to sight-read, you will give them a magic "button" that, given an instrument, will display piece of sheet music at random from their collection.

 #### Why a music app?